-1. Definition

-At least 20% of all households assisted with SHIP funds in each fiscal year must meet the definition of Special Needs.
+1. Definition.
+At least 20% of all households assisted in each fiscal year must meet the definition of Special Needs.
 This includes one or more person living in the household.
 A person with special needs is defined in section 420.0004, (13) Florida Statutes as: